AdityaGupta-debug/AdityaGupta-debug/README.md

 - 💬 Always up for a chat about **Machine Learning** and **Data Science**
 - 👨‍💻 All projects live here: [**GitHub Portfolio**](https://github.com/AdityaGupta-debug?tab=repositories)
 - ⚡ Fun Fact:
-  > *"Instead of trying to produce a program to simulate the adult mind, why not rather try to produce one which simulates the child’s?"*
+  > *"Instead of trying to produce a program to simulate the adult mind, why not rather try to produce one which simulates the child's?"*
   > — *Alan Turing*